CJStadler/CJStadler.github.io/_posts/2019-12-16-masters-courses.md

 1. I can't remember anything I learned.
 Did I just waste two years and a bunch of money?
-2. I knew so much less before starting the Masters than I do now.
+2. I knew so much less before going back to school than I do now.

 To help resolve this I made a list of what I have learned over the last two years — things that were interesting, seemed important, or just stuck with me